Spin-1 quantum annealing with anisotropy-controlled intermediate-state pathways: Results

 Across all driver strengths, structured V-shaped and X-shaped patterns appear near order change boundaries.
 These boundary regions are frequently associated with reduced performance for both protocols, producing narrow corridors in which the relative advantage alternates and separating neighboring domains with more uniform behavior.

 At fixed $c$, performance exhibits a systematic dependence on the schedule.
 Slower late-time decays expand the parameter regions where AQA outperforms TA, with the effect most pronounced at larger $c$.
 In contrast, faster decays yield comparatively larger regions where TA remains dominant.
 These observations are consistent with the view that, at fixed total runtime, emphasizing late-time evolution enhances AQA’s ability to resolve and traverse competing low-energy structures.
+Notably, the $1/t^2$ schedule fails to capitalize on large $c$, suggesting that premature freezing of the transverse field forfeits the very pathways that strong driving makes available.

+Beyond the success-probability comparison, we quantify the computational cost of each protocol using the time-to-solution TTS-ratio introduced in sec.~\ref{Methods}.Figure~\ref{fig:tts_ratio} displays the TTS-ratio as a function of the anisotropy parameter $D$ for representative ferromagnetic and antiferromagnetic couplings $J \in \{-2, -1, +1, +2\}$, using the schedule $g(t) = 10/\log(t+1)$.
+Values above unity indicate that AQA reaches the ground state with lower overall runtime than TA, while values below unity indicate the opposite.

+Two features are apparent.
+First, in the strongly easy-plane regime ($D \gtrsim 2$), AQA outperforms TA across all couplings considered, with TTS ratios reaching roughly an order of magnitude.
+This is consistent with the mechanism discussed above: when $D > 0$, the intermediate $m_s = 0$ level enables stepwise reconfiguration pathways that reduce the effective diabatic cost, translating into lower optimal TTS.
+Second, for strongly easy-axis anisotropy ($D \lesssim -3$), the ratio again rises above unity across all $J$.
+In this regime the $m_s = 0$ level is energetically suppressed and the classical landscape becomes simple (see App.~\ref{App:Ruggedness}), so TA's performance degrades relative to AQA's, which retains coherent access to the restricted $\pm 1$ subspace.

+In the intermediate region ($-2 \lesssim D \lesssim +1$), the TTS ratio drops below unity, indicating that TA is competitive.
+This is the parameter window where the classical landscape is rugged but not dominated by the intermediate level, so the quantum pathway advantage has not yet activated.
+The transition across $D \approx +1$ is sharp, consistent with the landscape reorganization documented in App.~\ref{App:Ruggedness}.
+Overall, the TTS analysis reinforces the conclusion that the anisotropy parameter $D$ controls whether AQA provides a genuine finite-time advantage over the trit baseline, with the easy-plane regime offering the most robust improvement.
+Taken together, the heatmap and TTS analyses suggest that strong driving, slow schedules, and pronounced anisotropy tend to be the conditions under which AQA shows a finite-time advantage over the trit-local TA baseline.